Directed by Alan Taylor | Written by Matthew Weiner | 47 min

 Mergers & Acquisitions

-- This week’s edition of Advertising Metaphor for Life Itself comes when Don is trying to come up with a deodorant campaign and asks the question, “What do women want?”
+- This week’s Advertising Metaphor for Life comes when Don is trying to come up with a campaign for deodorant, and asks the question, “What do women want?”

 - “I can never get over the fact that most of the time it looks like you’re doing nothing.”